|Getting Started with Python|

 Then when you use this function with a call like:

-the value of x is unchanged by the assignment within the function.
+you will see 2 printed.
+The value of x is unchanged by the assignment within the function.

 What is happening is that when the function is called the local variable “a” is set to “point” to or to reference the same object that “x” is “pointing” at.Thus when a is accessed it returns 2.